yanchaoz/OrgMIM/README.md

 ## 5. Downstream Finetuning
 <!---All downstream fine-tuning experiments were conducted within the nnU-Net framework. -->
-Process downstream datasets are available [here](https://huggingface.co/datasets/yanchaoz/IsoOrg-1K).
+Processed downstream datasets are available [here](https://huggingface.co/datasets/yanchaoz/IsoOrg-1K).
 Notably, the input data are normalized by dividing pixel intensities by **255.0**.

-### Pretrianed weights transfer on STU-Net (CNN-based)
+### Pretrained weights transfer on STU-Net (CNN-based)
 ```python
 import torch
 from collections import OrderedDict